devmike01/Chaicup/README.md

 ### Milestone
 - [ ] Add support for arguments in path
 - [x] Use underscores to string together routes
+- [x] Generate new routes from compose function

 License
 -------